General Logistics Systems Czech Republic, s.r.o.

-The Client declares that they familiarized themselves with the content of the General Terms and Conditions prior to the conclusion of the Parcel Forwarding Contract and that they agree with them and accept them without reserve.
+The Client declares that it familiarized itself with the content of the General Terms and Conditions prior to the conclusion of the Forwarding Contract and that it agrees with them and accepts them without qualification.

-These General Terms and Conditions shall be adequately applied also to the basic Contracts of Carriage concluded before the eff ect hereof and
+These General Terms and Conditions shall be adequately applied also to the basic Contracts of Carriage made before the effect hereof and

 a) such contracts are concluded pursuant to the provision of Section 2471 et seq. of Act.
 No. 89/2012 Coll., Civil Code;